 All successful businesses are built on the basis of trust.
 In the modern era of digital marketing, advertising alone isn’t enough.
 You can’t get away with hawking some garbage product or service, because customers are savvy.
 They look up reviews; They talk to friends.
 Technology has made it easier and easier to shut down bad actors.
-So our goal is not only empowering business owners with the marketing tools they need but also helping them forge meaningful relationships with their customers.
+So our goal is not only to empower business owners with the marketing tools they need, but also to help them forge meaningful relationships with their customers.

 Relationship-based marketing is at the core of century-old brands like Coca-Cola.

 Rather than using whatever means necessary to make a sale (no matter how unethical), relationship-based marketing helps businesses establish trust, which is their most valuable asset.
 Among other benefits, trust increases customers’ brand loyalty and multiplies their lifetime value.